 Sleipnir grew up to become the trusty horse of Odin, the most powerful god in the land.
 Sleipnir’s eight legs made him agile and swift.
 Because of this, it is said that shamans rode Sleipnir far and wide across the universe as they sought out great wisdom and carried out incredible acts.

 The legends of each of these horses live on at our farm.
 And each time we ride our own Icelandic horses we are paying tribute to the Icelandic legends that lived before us.
+It is always a priceless experience.
 So join us for your own Icelandic Saga adventure!

 Join us for an Iceland horseback riding adventure!
 Book before you arrive in Iceland.
 Click here for more information.